QosmoInc/pesto_tilde/ReadMe.md

 ## Contributions

 Contributions, bug reports, and optimisations are welcome!
-Especially builds for Linux!
+Especially builds for Pure Data!
 Please feel free to open an issue or submit a pull request.

 ## Credits